Water Activities in the Sapphire Coast

 Stay at Seahorse Inn on Twofold Bay in Boydtown just south of Eden.
 The boutique waterfront hotel has old-world charm and commanding views, with luxury rooms and suites and a brasserie serving modern Australian cuisine, with an emphasis on the region’s abundant seafood.

-For a fulfilling few hours before you head back home, join a morning kayak tour with Kiah Wilderness Escapes along the lovely Towamba River.
+For a fulfilling few hours before you head back home, spend a morning kayaking or canoeing along the lovely Towamba or Touw rivers.
 Here you’ll find pretty scenery along the river’s many twists and turns, as water droplets flash from your paddle.

 Dolphins and seals frolic in the cool waters of Twofold Bay year round – head out with Cat Balou Cruises to spot them.
 The Sapphire Coast also sees humpback and southern right whales stopping off to feed as they migrate south in September and November, so visit Eden in spring to watch these magnificent creatures huffing and splashing.
 Alternatively, get under the ocean for an encounter with sponges, starfish, octopuses and a host of other life that inhabits these nutrient-rich waters with Dive Eden.

 Learn about the town’s fascinating whaling history at Eden’s Killer Whale Museum, and take the Killer Whale Trail for an even deeper dive into whale-related sights.
 Loch Garra Cottage at historic is a great place for a picnic lunch before you set off home.